 Takeaway:

-Q: How do buyers compare natural light between similar RMV homes?
+Q: How do Rancho Mission Viejo buyers compare natural light between similar homes?

-A: Buyers evaluate window placement, brightness consistency, and how light travels throughout the home at different times of day.
+A: Buyers evaluate window placement, brightness consistency, and how light travels through the home at different times of day.
+Quality and distribution of light matter more than window quantity.
+Two homes with similar window counts feel different based on orientation, ceiling height, and whether light penetrates beyond the first room.

 Example: